Relationship between science and religion: Influence of a biblical worldview on early modern science

 Oxford University historian and theologian John Hedley Brooke wrote that "when natural philosophers referred to laws of nature, they were not glibly choosing that metaphor.
 Laws were the result of legislation by an intelligent deity.
 Thus the philosopher René Descartes (1596–1650) insisted that he was discovering the "laws that God has put into nature."
 Later Newton would declare that the regulation of the solar system presupposed the "counsel and dominion of an intelligent and powerful Being."
 Historian Ronald L. Numbers stated that this thesis "received a boost" from mathematician and philosopher Alfred North Whitehead's Science and the Modern World (1925).
 Numbers has also argued, "Despite the manifest shortcomings of the claim that Christianity gave birth to science—most glaringly, it ignores or minimizes the contributions of ancient Greeks and medieval Muslims—it too, refuses to succumb to the death it deserves."
 The sociologist Rodney Stark of Baylor University, argued in contrast that "Christian theology was essential for the rise of science."

 Protestantism had an important influence on science.
 According to the Merton Thesis there was a positive correlation between the rise of Puritanism and Protestant Pietism on the one hand and early experimental science on the other.
 The Merton Thesis has two separate parts: Firstly, it presents a theory that science changes due to an accumulation of observations and improvement in experimental techniques and methodology; secondly, it puts forward the argument that the popularity of science in 17th-century England and the religious demography of the Royal Society (English scientists of that time were predominantly Puritans or other Protestants) can be explained by a correlation between Protestantism and the scientific values.
 In his theory, Robert K. Merton focused on English Puritanism and German Pietism as having been responsible for the development of the scientific revolution of the 17th and 18th centuries.
 Merton explained that the connection between religious affiliation and interest in science was the result of a significant synergy between the ascetic Protestant values and those of modern science.
 Protestant values encouraged scientific research by allowing science to study God's influence on the world and thus providing a religious justification for scientific research.

+Some scholars have noted a direct tie between "particular aspects of traditional Christianity" and the rise of science.
+Other scholars and historians attribute Christianity to having contributed to the rise of the Scientific Revolution.